HiPERCAM/hipercam/docs/index.rst

 The |hiper| pipeline manual
 ****************************

-The |hiper| pipeline serves two purposes.
-First, it provides a means of displaying, analysing and reducing |hiper| data.
-Second, it provides an "Application Programmers Interface" (API) to allow you to access and manipulate |hiper| and related data.
+The |hiper| reduction software, known as the "pipeline" for short serves two purposes.
+First, it provides a means of displaying, analysing and reducing
+|hiper| data.
+Second, it provides an "Application Programmers Interface" (API)
+to allow you to access and manipulate |hiper| and related data.
 The first will be of interest to anyone using |hiper|; the second to those who want to code their own scripts.
 This manual covers both aspects.

 ..
 Warning::

-   These pages are under development and incomplete
+   These pages are under development and incomplete.
+We have not had enough time on sky to shake the system down and there are sure to be many teething problems.
+Apologies!

 .. toctree::
    :maxdepth: 2